Take in the fresh air, beautiful views, and quintessential architecture of the Lake District.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old).

-After arriving in Penrith and meeting your Rabbie’s Guide, we enter the Lake District National Park and travel along the northern shores of Ullswater.
+We enter the Lake District National Park and travel along the northern shores of Ullswater.
 This lake is often described as England’s most beautiful lake, and it’s here we give you the chance to take a forest walk and see the mighty Aira Force waterfall.

 You then travel towards Keswick, stopping outside the town to visit the mysterious Castlerigg standing stones, thought to have been built over 5,000 years ago and once a lively hub of ancient pagan rituals.